 Aphasia impacts everyone.

-Knowing someone who suddenly can’t communicate in their usual way can be challenging for everyone.
-Making sense of aphasia and adjusting to the ongoing recovery will take time.
+Suddenly losing your ability to communicate can be challenging for families and friends.
+Making sense of aphasia and adjusting to the ongoing recovery takes time and we’re here to help.

 “Living with someone with aphasia has been very frustrating.
 Don’t take me the wrong way it’s frustrating for them.
 Seeing the difficulty in finding a word then trying to find the next word to make a sentence can be heart breaking… I have and really tried to have fun with this everyday.”